WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

-It uses [Jest](https://jestjs.io/) behind the scenes and you are able to utilize all of its [CLI options](https://jestjs.io/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test:e2e --help` or `npm run test:e2e:help` (as presented earlier) to view all of the available options.
+It uses [Jest](https://jestjs.io/) behind the scenes and you are able to use all of its [CLI options](https://jestjs.io/docs/en/cli.html).
+You can also run `./node_modules/.bin/wp-scripts test:e2e --help` or `npm run test:e2e:help` (as mentioned above) to view all of the available options.
 Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `test-unit-js`

 _Alias_: `test-unit-jest`

 Launches the unit test runner.
-Writing tests can be done using [Jest API](https://jestjs.io/docs/en/api).
+Writing tests can be done using the [Jest API](https://jestjs.io/docs/en/api).

 _Example:_